VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 ```
 **Representing element names in metadata**

-Since CLR types themselves do not store tuple information, compiler puts extra information to specify tuple element names in member signatures.
+Since CLR types themselves do not store tuple information, compiler emits extra information to specify tuple element names in member signatures.
-The encoding is rather simple - `TupleElementNamesAttribute` simply contains an array of element name strings in the pre-order depth-first traversal order.
+The encoding is rather simple - `TupleElementNamesAttribute` contains an array of element name strings in the pre-order depth-first traversal order of the parts of the corresponding type.
+Basically - when you go through the type declaration every tuple element would consume one string from the attribute.
+If no tuple element names are present the attribute does not need to be emitted.

+Example:

 ```cs
 // "C" and "F" are intentionally missing - will be encoded as "null" strings.